 The Best Hong Kong Egg Waffles And Where To Find Them

-’s most iconic and well-loved street snacks, is a quintessentially Hong Kong food to try.
+The egg waffle, one of Hong Kong’s most iconic and well-loved street snacks, is a quintessentially Hong Kong food to try.
 These fluffy, golden cakes can be found all over the city.
 Some vendors opt for a no-nonsense, classic egg waffle while others serve the snack with an innovative modern twist.
 We’ve rounded up the six best places to hit up for egg waffles in Hong Kong.

 Master Low-Key Food Shop

 This joint gets long queues and rave reviews for a reason, Master Low-Key’s crispy, heavenly egg waffles are richly flavored and so aromatic that you’ll smell them before you see them.
 It’s one of the few egg waffle vendors to have to use a ticket number system to manage the traffic.

 Oddies pairs traditional Hong Kong egg waffles with Italian gelato, which turns out to be a match made in heaven.
 Their signature bestseller is the Night Wolf, which contains a chocolate-chip flavored egg waffle in a cup containing 66% dark chocolate, banana ice cream and passion fruit panna cotta.
 Expect a long queue!

 Lee Keung Kee North Point Egg Waffles

 What started as a single, humble egg waffle outlet in North Point has turned into a citywide empire with multiple outlets around town.
 Lee Keung Kee is known for egg waffles with a brittle, almost biscuit-like outer skin, contrasting with the moist, cake-like innards.